bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

    $ kubectl --context ctx-2 proxy --port 8002

-Step 2: Prepare the New Kubernetes cluster
+Step 2: Prepare the New Kubernetes Cluster
 ------------------------------------------

-Follow the steps in the sections to set up Storage Classes and Persisten Volume Claims, and to run MongoDB in the new cluster:
+Follow the steps in the sections to set up Storage Classes and Persistent Volume Claims, and to run MongoDB in the new cluster:

 1. :ref:`Add Storage Classes <Step 3: Create Storage Classes>`